LPGhatguy/Ussuri/readme.md

 # Ussuri Framework for Lua and LÖVE

-The purpose for this framework arose after *Ludum Dare 24* where I (Lucien Greathouse) had nothing to begin with for code.
-I wrote everything from scratch, and with it being my first Ludum Dare, time was kind of sort of a real issue.

-The engine made its debut in my Ludum Dare 25 compo entry and is being worked on nearly constantly.
+Ussuri is designed for use with LÖVE 0.8.0 and Lua 5.1 and is tested regularly under Windows with both vanilla Lua and LuaJIT.
+It has been in development since November, 2012 and receives updates at least every week.
+Presently, I am preparing for a stable 1.0.0 release of the framework.

+Ussuri is named after a conglomerate of things such as a river, a bay, and several types of animal.
+You can use Ussuri for a lot of things to, showing a loose correlation, but I haven't thought that through too terribly much.
+Above all, Ussuri _sounds_ cool.

+**If you are able to assist in testing for multiple platforms, email me at me@lpghatguy.com as I presently am the only one testing the framework.**

-This work is covered under the Zlib License, with more detail available in license.txt
+This work is covered under the zlib/libpng license, with more detail available in license.txt